OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 sme: GreatSoshiant
 target_audience: 'Developers deploying and maintaining Orbit chains.'
 sidebar_position: 1
+user_story: As a current or prospective Orbit chain deployer, I need to configure and deploy a Rollup Orbit chain.
+content_type: how-to
 ---

 This document explains how to use the Orbit SDK to deploy a <a data-quicklook-from="arbitrum-rollup-chain">`Rollup Orbit chain`</a>.